Photo by Jacinda Davis

 CSA Share Program

+Not sure CSA is right for you?
 Read all about our CSA Shares and sign up.

 For 18 weeks you will receive a share of locally grown vegetables (a full share is more than 350 pounds, and an average cost of $1.50 per pound).
 Our CSA is different because we think outside the box: meaning you come to the farm each week and pack your box full of high quality, lovingly grown produce.
 We love getting to know you, cultivating a community, and getting as many people out on the farm as possible.
 We think you'll like coming out to the farm each week for a moment of zen, too.